thoughtbot/refills/README.md

 # Refills

-## Prepackaged patterns and components, built ontop of Bourbon, Bitters, and Neat
+## Prepackaged patterns and components, built on top of Bourbon, Bitters, and Neat

 [Bourbon](http://bourbon.io/) provides Sass mixins and eliminates vendor prefixes, for faster CSS coding.